WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Lower Stoner Mesa Trail, May 26, 2004.

-Maianthemum amplexicaule, sometimes confused with Maianthemum stellatum and Streptopus fassettii, can be distinguished by its broader leaves and tassel-like flower cluster.
-It also tends to be more solitary, although fairly common in mid-altitude woods.
-It thrives in moist locations where plants often grow quite robust and several feet tall.
+Maianthemum amplexicaule, easily confused with Maianthemum stellatum (see below) and Streptopus fassettii, can be distinguished by its broader leaves and tassel-like flower cluster.
+Although it is rhizomatous, sprouting new plants from lateral underground roots, it tends to grow in fewer numbers than M. stellatum.
+Maianthemum amplexicaule is a common plant in mid-elevation woods, thriving in moist locations where it often grows quite robust and several feet tall.

-"Maianthemum" means "May Flower" and "amplexicaule" describes the "clasping" of the stem by the leaves.
+"Maianthemum" means "May Flower", "racemosum" describes the inflorescence arrangement, and "amplexicaule" describes the "clasping" of the stem by the leaves.

 Montane, subalpine.
 Woodlands.
 Spring.